-- Education - Overview of K-12 System

 * Higher education directory

 --Overview of Current System

-There are over 1.3 million students enrolled in kindergarten through 12th grade public schools in New Jersey.
-In 2018, New Jersey's high school statewide graduation rate was 90.9%, an all-time high which had steadily advanced since the 2011 rate of 83%.
-In the 2015-2016 school year, there were 2,516 public schools, 88 charter schools and 590 New Jersey school districts.
+There are over 1.2 million students enrolled in kindergarten through 12th grade public schools in New Jersey.
+In 2021, New Jersey's high school statewide graduation rate was 90.9%, an all-time high which had steadily advanced since the 2011 rate of 83%.
 The state's public school system ranks as the tenth largest among the 50 states, according to PublicSchoolReview.com.

 --New Jersey Department of Education

 The New Jersey Department of Education is headed by a commissioner appointed by the governor subject to confirmation by the state Senate.
 The commissioner works with the State Board of Education, a thirteen-member citizen board appointed by the governor which approves educational policies proposed by the commissioner, confirms his or her appointees, and hears appeals of the commissioner’s decisions on disputes arising from school law.
 Its members are appointed to six-year terms and serve without compensation.